shaefner-usgs/earthquake-seminars/src/lib/email/README.md

 The message's responsive HTML template was created using [Foundation for Emails](https://foundation.zurb.com/emails/docs/) (Sass version).

 Note: Foundation's settings have auto-hyphenation turned on by default.
-To turn it off, edit normalize.scss is in node-modules > foundation-emails > scss > components, removing the relevant CSS.
+To turn it off, edit normalize.scss in node-modules > foundation-emails > scss > components, removing the relevant CSS.

 ## Source files: